 Isha has a passion for engaging local communities in marine conservation in the Maldives.
 She also loves to help people overcome their fear of life below the water.

 Isha joined ORP as Sea Turtle Biologist and Guest Educator at Six Senses Laamu in February 2021.
-In May 2022, she was appointed Project Manager for ORP in the Maldives.
+In May 2022, she was appointed Project Manager for ORP Maldives and now oversees all operations in the Maldives.